jeannafta/trajnetplusplusbaselines/README.rst

 With λ = 0.1, the smallest FDE of 1.18 was obtained and,

 using λ = 10, the smallest COL-1 of 4.71 was obtained

+At the end, our best obtained model used interaction modules and contrastive learning.
+The method implemented in milestone 3 combined with event sampling have given the best results.